TariqAHassan/BioVida/README.md

 ```

 Note: currently the code is subjected to unit testing under Python 3.4+ only.
-However, Python 2.7 *should* work as well.
+However, Python 2.7 *should* still work.

 ## Images: Stable